Licensing Contributor Lukas Klima shares his process for taking exceptional nature photography

 Adobe or Lightroom?

 Ahhh, I see, this is a trick question.
 I choose Adobe.
-It contains the creative cloud, not only Lightroom.
+It contains the whole creative cloud, not only Lightroom.

 Expensive camera lens or expensive camera body?